 - Building E5B: 40 residential units, 81 extended stay rooms and 6,000 square feet of retail space;

 - Building E6: 254 residential units and 16,000 square feet of retail space; and

 - Building E7, dubbed Rye Street Market: 228,000 square feet of office space and a 45,000-square-foot retail market.

 In addition, 89 of the residential units in Chapter 1B will be reserved as affordable housing.
 Life sciences REIT Alexandria Real Estate Equities is actively marketing a 170,000-square-foot laboratory building for lease within Port Covington.
 At full completion, Port Covington is planned to include up to 18 million square feet of new mixed-use development, with 2.5 miles of restored waterfront and more than 40 acres of parks and green space.

 The development team broke ground on Chapter 1 in May 2019.
 Chapter 1 is expected to comprise 3.4 million square feet of commercial space.
-Current tenants signed on at Covington Yards include Under Armour, The Baltimore Sun, City Garage, Sagamore Spirit Distillery, Rye Street Tavern, Nick’s Fish House and Impact Village.
+Current tenants signed on at Port Covington’s Chapter 1 include Under Armour, The Baltimore Sun, City Garage, Sagamore Spirit Distillery, Rye Street Tavern, Nick’s Fish House and Impact Village.